Connect:Direct

-Connect:Direct—originally named Network Data Mover (NDM)— is a computer software product that transfers files between mainframe computers and/or midrange computers.
+Connect:Direct—originally named Network Data Mover (NDM)—is a computer software product that transfers files between mainframe computers and/or midrange computers.
 It was developed for mainframes, with other platforms being added as the product grew.
 NDM was renamed to Connect:Direct in 1993, following the acquisition of Systems Center, Inc. by Sterling Software.
 In 1996, Sterling Software executed a public spinoff of a new entity called Sterling Commerce, which consisted of the Communications Software Group (the business unit responsible for marketing the Connect:Direct product and other file transfer products sourced from the pre-1993 Sterling Software (e.g. Connect:Mailbox)) and the Sterling EDI Network business.
 In 2000, SBC Communications acquired Sterling Commerce and held it until 2010.
 AT&T merged with SBC effective November 2005.
 In 2010, IBM completed the purchase of Sterling Commerce from AT&T.

 Technology

 Traditionally, Sterling Connect:Direct used IBM's Systems Network Architecture (SNA) via dedicated private lines between the parties involved to transfer the data.
 In the early 1990s TCP/IP support was added.
 Connect:Direct's primary advantage over FTP was that it made file transfers routine and reliable.

 IBM Sterling Connect:Direct is used within the financial services industry, government agencies and other large organizations that have multiple computing platforms: mainframes, midrange, Linux or Windows systems.
 In terms of speed, Connect:Direct typically performs slightly faster than FTP, reaching the maximum that the interconnecting link can support.
 If CPU cycles are available, Connect:Direct has several compression modes that can greatly enhance the throughput of the transfer, but care must be exercised in multi-processing environments as Connect:Direct can consume large amounts of processing cycles, impacting other workloads.

 Connect:Direct originally did not support encrypted and secure data transfers, however an add-on, Connect:Direct Secure+, provided such support.
-Encryption can be accomplished with Transport Layer Security using SSL, TLS or Station-to-Station protocol (STS).
+Encryption can be accomplished with Transport Layer Security using SSL, TLS or the Station-to-Station protocol (STS).
 Since being acquired by IBM, the add-on has been folded into the base product, so it always supports the latest encryption and security standards.

 Connect:Direct file transfers can be done in two formats: Binary mode (where no translation occurs) or in a mode where translation is used to convert an ASCII file to EBCDIC as it is moved to a mainframe or vice versa.
 These conversions are handled automatically based on the local systems, which is a significant concern with other file transfer software when moving between distributed and mainframe systems.